dunglas/frankenphp-grpc/README.md

 * Write gRPC service handlers in Go
 * Write gRPC service handlers in a mix of PHP and Go 🤯
 * All features supported by the [gRPC for Go](https://grpc.io/docs/languages/go/) library
+* Entirely written in Go, no C code!
 * [API Platform](https://api-platform.com) compatibility!

 ## Prerequisites